grpc/test-infra/tools/README.md

 * Push the images to specified registry.
 * Delete the images from specified registry.

-The helper scripts here should be specifically used with GCR.
-The predominate drive of developing these scripts are to assist continuous build.
-The scripts could also help with manual usage of prebuilt images if working with GCR.
-If another image registry is chosen, the prebuilt workers Dockerfiles are available.
-The root directory of the Dockerfiles could be find [test-infra/containers/pre_built_images](test-infra/containers/pre_built_images).

 ## Build and push images

 The script [prepare_prebuilt_workers.go](pre_built_workers/prepare_prebuilt_workers.go)
-builds images and pushes them to a user specified registry.
+builds images and pushes them to a user specified Google clooud registry.
 For example, the following shows this process (building and pushing prebuilt images) for cxx and go workers:
 ```
 go run test-infra/tools/prepare_prebuilt_workers/prepare_prebuilt_workers.go \
  -l cxx:master \